 Velocity Summit – 2019

 The Velocity Summit brings together a curated community of forward-thinking thought leaders, Fortune 500 executives, policy makers, academics, and others to discuss how to get mission critical work done, faster.
 Today’s executives are faced with rapidly evolving market demands, changing consumer preferences, and the continuous threat of disruption.
 To compete and win, they need to innovate, fast.
-Join us to hear how some of the world’s leading companies are are accelerating growth, creating new sources of value, and driving efficiency to impact their business outcomes.
+Join us to hear how some of the world’s leading companies are accelerating growth, creating new sources of value, and driving efficiency to impact their business outcomes.

 Speakers and Participants